Botija (container): James

-In 1988, Stephen James described more than 1,000 intact ceramic jars recoved from two ships, the Conde de Tolosa and Neustra Senora de Guadalupe, which sank in 1724 in Samana Bay on the north coast of Hispaniola after sailing from Cadiz, Spain.
+In 1988, Stephen James described more than 1,000 intact ceramic jars recoved from two ships, the Conde de Tolosa and Neustra Senora de Guadalupe, which sank in 1724 in Samana Bay on the north coast of Hispaniola after sailing from Cádiz, Spain.
 He recognized four forms among the intact jars.
 They were variously unglazed, glazed only on the interior, or glazed on the interior and exterior.
 Intact jars from the wrecks were measured, including the volume of water held for jars with interior glazing.
 Interior glazing is believed to indicate the jar was intended to hold liquids that could be readily absorbed by unglazed ceramics.
 Sherds from broken jars were examined for paste composition, and were found similar enough to suggest that all of the jars were made from the same source of clay.

 Form I jars from the wrecks are egg-shaped and the largest found in the shipwrecks, ranging from 47 to 52 cm in height, 29.3 to 32.8 cm diameter at the widest part, and 15 to 20.1 liters in volume.
 They correspond to Goggin's Middle Style Shape A. Most of the jars have an empty weight of 8.5 to 9.5 kg.
 The jars have openings or mouths with an external diameter between 10 and 10.2 cm and a somewhat flattened rim with a lip.
 About 66% of these large jars were glazed on the interior, or on both the interior and the exterior.

 Form II jars are about half the height of Form I, and resemble Goggin's Middle Style shape B, globular in shape, with a conical shoulder meeting the body of the jar at an angle.
 The Form II jars range from 23.5 to 29.5 cm in height, are 22 to 27 mm in width, and range from 3.3 to 7.2 litres in volume.
 Almost 85% of the Form II jars are glazed on the interior or both the interior and exterior.
 The openings vary in size, and, unlike the other forms, do not have lips on the rim.

 Form IV jars are "carrot-shaped", with a rounded top and a long body tapering to a point.
 The sides of the body are either straight or incurved.
 These jars are also relatively rare, making up 2.2% of the jars found in the wrecks.
 They are 36 to 45 cm tall, with a maximum diameter of 18.2 to 19.2 cm, and a Volume of 3.01 to 3.8 litres.
 None of these jars were glazed.
 Two of the Form IV jars contained olive pits.

 Form III jars have a concave bottom, which allows them to sit upright on a level surface, unlike the other jars discussed.
 There were only 11 of the Form III jars out of the more than 1,000 intect jars in the collection.
 Form I, III, and IV jars all have lipped rims, and probably all took the same type of cork stopper.